orb-community/pktvisor/RFCs/2021-04-16-76-collection-policies.md

           # Chaning handlers example.
 It needs proper indentation as shown below
           - upstream_dns:
               type: dns
+              metric_groups:
+                # disable all metric groups - no metrics will be scraped for this handler
+                disable:
+                  - all
               filter:
                 # must match the available configuration options for this version of this stream handler
                 qname_suffix: .mydomain.com
           # net handler will only receive .mydomain.com packages
           - chain_net:
               type: net
+              metric_groups:
+                # enable all metric groups - all the handler metrics will be scraped
+                enable:
+                  - all
 ```

 ## REST API